py5coding/py5book/content/processing_mode.md

 # Processing Mode

-Processing Mode refers to py5's ability to function as a bridge from Java to Python, allowing Processing Sketches to call Python functions using a new `callPython()` method.
+Processing Mode refers to py5's ability to serve as a bridge from Java to Python, allowing Processing Sketches to call Python functions using a new `callPython()` method.

-Although there are a few caveats for users looking to run Processing Mode sketches in a Python Jupyter Notebook, this is a solid feature that will add a significant amount of value to the Processing community.
+Although there are a few caveats for users looking to run Processing Mode sketches in a Python Jupyter Notebook, this is a solid feature that in time will add a significant amount of value to the Processing community.

 To use Processing Mode, you should be comfortable programming in Python and Java and have some experience with py5 and [Processing](http://processing.org).
 Processing Mode will require you to program in an IDE like [Visual Studio Code](https://code.visualstudio.com/).
-Bringing Processing Mode to Processing's PDE, if this is even possible, would be a large amount of work.
+Bringing Processing Mode to Processing's PDE, if possible, would be a large amount of work.

 ## An Illustrative Example